MicrosoftDocs/WSL/WSL/connect-usb.md

 > [!NOTE]
 > This doc assumes that you have [`usbipd-win 4.0.0` or higher installed](https://github.com/dorssel/usbipd-win/releases/latest)

-1. List all of the USB devices connected to Windows by opening PowerShell in *administrator* mode and entering the command:
+1. List all of the USB devices connected to Windows by opening PowerShell in *administrator* mode and entering the following command.
+Once the devices are listed, select and copy the bus ID of the device you’d like to attach to WSL.

     ```powershell
     usbipd list
     ```

-2. Select the bus ID of the device you’d like to attach to WSL and run this command.
-You’ll be prompted by WSL for a password to run a sudo command.
-The Linux distribution to be attached must be your default distribution.
-(See the [Basic commands for WSL](./basic-commands.md#set-default-linux-distribution) doc to change your default distribution).
+2. Before attaching the USB device, the command `usbipd bind` must be used to share the device, allowing it to be attached to WSL.
+This requires administrator privileges.
+Select the bus ID of the device you would like to use in WSL and run the following command.
+After running the command, verify that the device is shared using the command `usbipd list` again.

+    ```powershell
+    usbipd bind --busid 4-4
+    ```

+3. To attach the USB device, run the following command.
+(You no longer need to use an elevated administrator prompt.)
+Ensure that a WSL command prompt is open in order to keep the WSL 2 lightweight VM active.
+Note that as long as the USB device is attached to WSL, it cannot be used by Windows.
+Once attached to WSL, the USB device can be used by any distribution running as WSL 2.
+Verify that the device is attached using `usbipd list`.
+From the WSL prompt, run `lsusb` to verify that the USB device is listed and can be interacted with using Linux tools.

     ```powershell
     usbipd attach --wsl --busid <busid>